Updated on September 2, 2021

-Moving Cases Forward with Zoom Videoconference Depositions and Mediations
+Moving Cases Forward with Zoom Video conference Depositions and Mediation

 With the shelter-in-place orders in place and reduced court services, many clients may be concerned that their cases will stall and be unable to advance.
 While it is true that trials, law and motion hearings, and mandatory settlement conferences that were scheduled to take place these few months may have all been continued to later this year, there are still a number of ways a case can move forward.